andrecossa5/MiTo_benchmark_repro/README.md

 Reproducibility of all MI_TO paper downstream analyses.
 To reproduce the main results:

 1. Clone and cd to this repository.
-2. Install all the desired packages with mamba:
+2. Install all the desired packages with conda/mamba:

 ```bash
 mamba env create -f envs/environment.yml -n MI_TO